-This course is designed to prepare students for the Advanced Placement examination.
 The instructional purpose of this course is the study of European civilization from the Renaissance period to present day.
 Students are expected to complete at least one major written historical investigation and to participate in several seminar meetings.
 Students electing this course may be given summer or pre-course readings.
 This course will NOT fulfill the World History graduation requirement.
+It is recommended that students in this course take the AP Exam when it is offered in May.

-293M★ Far Eastern Studies
+Far Eastern Studies